Final Fantasy: The Spirits Within: Character design

 Each character's base body model was built from more than 100,000 polygons, plus more than 300,000 for clothing alone.
 Aki's character model bears 60,000 hairs, each of which were separately and fully animated and rendered.
 In creating the characters, designers had to transition between using PowerAnimator, Autodesk Maya and RenderMan.

 Aki's appearance was conceived by the lead animator of the project, Roy Sato, who created several conceptual designs for Sakaguchi to consider, and then used the selected design as a guide for her character model.
-Sato perceived Aki's original look as a "supermodel", and subsequently removed her make-up and shortened her hair in order to give her a more intelligent look that would "convince people that she's a scientist."
+Sato perceived Aki's original look as a "supermodel", and subsequently removed her make-up and shortened her hair in order to give her a more intelligent look that would "convince people that she's a scientist".
 In an interview, Sato described actively trying to make her appear as realistic as possible, making her similar to himself in as many ways as he could in the animation, including elements of his personality through facial expressions.
 He concluded that Aki ended up being similar to him in almost every way, with the exception that "she's a lot cuter".
-The model for Aki was designed to closely follow human appearance, with Sakaguchi commenting in an interview "I think it's OK to look at Aki and be convinced that she's a human."
+The model for Aki was designed to closely follow human appearance, with Sakaguchi commenting in an interview: "I think it's OK to look at Aki and be convinced that she's a human".

 While Square ruled out any chance of a sequel to The Spirits Within before it was even completed, Sakaguchi intended to position Aki as being the "main star" for Square Pictures, using her in later games and films by Square, and including the flexibility of being able to modify aspects such as her age for such appearances.
-Ming-Na stated that she would be willing if asked to continue voicing Aki.
+Ming-Na said that she would be willing if asked to continue voicing Aki.
 Aki only made one appearance outside of the film; in 2002 she appeared in a demonstration video that Square Pictures made to present to The Wachowskis before developing Final Flight of the Osiris for The Animatrix.
 The short film, appearing in the DVD's bonus content and featuring her with a slightly modified design, shows her acrobatically dueling a robot from the Matrix setting.
 Shortly afterwards, Square Pictures was closed and absorbed into Square, which ceased using the character.